Enter your measurements Private · in-browser

 Methodology & Data Source

 Data: NHANES 2011-2014 (cycles 2011-2012 and 2013-2014 combined), n ≈ 5,000 adults aged 18-85.
 Grip strength measured with a hand dynamometer; the maximum of all valid trials per person is used.
+Percentile is computed by linear interpolation between P10, P25, P50, P75, P90 for the user's age and sex group.

-Disclaimer: For informational purposes only.
+For informational purposes only.
 Not medical advice.
 Consult a healthcare professional for medical decisions.